 - Secret garden/ flower field

 - Mountain top/ cliff

 - Historic building

 The extra budget could also lead to a much more personalized celebration.
 Some couples may take this as an opportunity to include hand-written, custom pieces such as invitations, welcome signs, table place cards, or a ceremony program.
 Spruce up the venue by stringing delicate lighting, including plenty of florals and plants, using luxe fabrics for tablecloths and seating, or displaying an incredible array of candles.
-Think about personalized wedding favors or different seating arrangements for the reception (a long estate or large U shaped table).
+Moreover, think about personalized wedding favors or different seating arrangements for the reception (a long estate or large U shaped table).

 The additional budget should also be considered for reception entertainment.
 Consider booking a live band rather than just a DJ as previously planned.
-Perhaps you’re the couple that skips out on dancing and instead plays games; now there’s the opportunity to make sure the chosen games and activities are fun, quality choices.
+Perhaps you’re the couple that skips out on dancing and instead plays games!
+Now, there’s the opportunity to make sure the chosen games and activities are fun, quality choices.

 The final item where additional funds can be allocated towards has nothing to do with the wedding at all!
 Instead it would be for the festivities that follow – the honeymoon.
 If a significant amount of money has been saved, perhaps a honeymoon is a viable option now (if it wasn’t before)!
 Or opt for a more extravagant and romantic trip for you and boo.